Configuring Open WebUI for AI Interaction

 Open WebUI is a Web-based interface that allows you to interact with AI models, such as large language models (LLMs).
 It simplifies working with AI by providing a graphical user interface (GUI) instead of relying on command-line tools.
 The goal of Open WebUI is to make AI accessible to a broader audience, including those without technical expertise in AI development.

-1.2 What are key benefits of using Open WebUI? #
+1.2 What are the key benefits of using Open WebUI? #

 You can load a preferred AI model and interact with it using prompts in your natural language.

-Open WebUI allows you to upload documents or specify URLs of pages that the AI can parse and reference during interaction, often used in RAG workflows.
+Open WebUI allows you to upload documents or specify URLs of pages that the AI can parse and reference during interaction, which is particularly useful for RAG workflows.

 By providing a graphical user interface, Open WebUI makes AI tools more accessible to non-technical users.
-It helps them utilize the power of advanced AI models without needing technical knowledge.
+It helps them use the power of advanced AI models with no need for technical knowledge.

 - Data privacy